-• All photography and filming should be in line with the requirement of the sport.

-- Filming athletes should be to analyse diving technique and used only to enhance the development of the athlete. - Filmed footage should only be kept as long as the requirements of the sport dictate and should only be shown to other members of British Swimming with the agreement of the athlete and parent (where relevant). - Any filmed footage seen to have accidental inappropriate content should be deleted immediately. - Photographs should follow Home Nation guidance in respect of content and dress code. - The publication of photographs should be in line with the Home Nation guidance with relevant consents received from the parties concerned.
+- All photography and filming should be in line with the requirement of the sport. - Filming athletes should be to analyse swimming technique and used only to enhance the development of the athlete. - Filmed footage should only be kept as long as the requirements of the sport dictate and should only be shown to other members of British Swimming with the agreement of the athlete and parent (where relevant). - Any filmed footage seen to have accidental inappropriate content should be deleted immediately. - The publication of photographs should be in line with the Home Nation guidance with relevant consents received from the parties concerned.